MaastrichtU-IDS/get-started-with-docker/README.md

 Access JupyterLab on http://localhost:8888 (use `dba` as password) and Virtuoso on http://localhost:8890

-> ⚠️ If you are still experiencing issue with the folder permissions (e.g. impossible to create or save a file in JupyterLab) remove the volume from JupyterLab and it will use an ephemeral storage that disappear when the container is deleted.
+> ⚠️ If you are still experiencing issue with the folder permissions (e.g. impossible to create or save a file in JupyterLab) remove the volume from JupyterLab.
+Docker will use an ephemeral storage that disappear when the container is deleted.

 5. Query the Virtuoso database from the JupyterLab container

-   * Create a **SPARQL notebook**
+   * Create a **SPARQL notebook** in JupyterLab

-   * Create a cell to define the triplestore SPARQL endpoint URL:
+   * Create a cell to run a SPARQL query on the Virtuoso triplestore SPARQL endpoint:

      ```SPARQL
      %endpoint http://db:8890/sparql